almost/react-native-sqlite/README.md

 ## Known Issues

-- I'm using events on RCTDeviceEventEmitter to pass back rows from queries, is this the best way to do it?
 - Doesn't support reading of BLOB fields right now.
 I'm not entirely sure what would be the best way to pass back binary data.
 Maybe Base64?
 - Database needs to be closed manually.
 I'm not sure how I could do this automatically.